-After few days of heavy thinking, we emailed the picture below to our two sons and booked a 12 days expedition to Antarctica and the Falklands on the board of the Russian ship “Akademik Sergey Vavilov”.
+After a few days of heavy thinking, we emailed the picture below to our two sons and booked a 14 days expedition to Antarctica and the Falklands on the Russian ship “Akademik Sergey Vavilov”.

 It’s been a while since the last time I woke up at 3 a.m. to catch a flight, thankfully it was not to go to work this time.
-After couple of hours flight and landing on a gravel runaway, Antarctica welcomed us accordingly with cold, mind freezing wind.
+After a couple of hours of flight and landing on a gravel runaway, Antarctica welcomed us accordingly with a cold, mind-freezing wind.

-Short ride on a Zodiac and we were on the board of the ship.
+A short ride on a Zodiac and we boarded the ship.

-“Akademik Sergey Vavilov” is amazing ship, built in the mid-eighties for scientific research.
-It was one of the most technologically advanced ships for the time, and still is one of the best vessels used in the Antarctic waters.
+“Akademik Sergey Vavilov” is an amazing ship, built in the mid-eighties for scientific research.
+It was one of the most technologically advanced ships of the time, and still is one of the best vessels used in the Antarctic waters.

-Since total of seven ships of this type were built, it’s a bit questionable for what type of “scientific research” it was initially intended.
-The rumor is that some steel animals much bigger than whales have been the primary area of interest, but these are only speculations.
+Since a total of seven ships of this type were built, it’s a bit questionable for what type of “scientific research” it was initially intended.
+The rumour is that some steel animals much bigger than whales have been the primary area of interest, but these are only speculations.

-In the next 10 days we did our best to get as much Antarctic experience as possible.
+In the next few days, we did our best to get as much Antarctic experience as possible.
 Here are some examples:

-- Spending a night on the shore, sleeping in small ditch we dug in the snow
+- Spending a night on the shore, sleeping in a small ditch we dug in the snow

 - Socializing with the penguins